corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/fast-feedback-with-the-simulator/fast-feedback-with-the-simulator.md

 ---

 {{< note >}}
 As of Beta 1.1, Simulator does not support the `UTXOLedgerService`.
-For now, this limits the usefulness of Simulator for UTXO based applications.
+For now, this limits the usefulness of Simulator for UTXO-based applications.
 {{< /note >}}

 When writing any application, including CorDapps, it is helpful to have a fast feedback loop: code > test > debug > modify.